bio-tools/biotoolsDocs/IFB_tools.rst

    WORK IN PROGRESS - THESE GUIDELINES ARE CURRENTLY BEING WORKED ON / ARE IN A MESS.
 PLEASE COME BACK LATER.

-These instructions will guide you through the steps to register your tools and databases in `bio.tools`_ and describe them to the standard required for inclusion in the next iteration of the ` IFB Catalogue <https://www.france-bioinformatique.fr/en/ressources>`_ - the French national catalogue of bioinformatics resources.
+These instructions will guide you through the steps to register your tools and databases in `bio.tools`_ and describe them to the standard required for inclusion in the next iteration of the `IFB Catalogue <https://www.france-bioinformatique.fr/en/ressources>`_ - the French national catalogue of bioinformatics resources.

+When describing your tools using *bio.tools*, there are various sources of information:

+* The *bio.tools* registration interface provides some hints, including whether attributes value are valid or not
+* This document provides curation guidelines tailored to the IFB catalogue, highlighting key requirements and some pitfalls
+* The biotoolsSchema documentation summarises the tool attributes, their structure, and the controlled vocabularies used
+* The *bio.tools* Curators Guide provides very detailed curation guidelines
+* Mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_ (for IFB-specific queries) or `registry-support <mailto:registry-support@elixir-dk.org>`_ (general *bio.tools* queries) to get help

 .. note::
     These instructions are tailored to the needs of IFB tool providers.
 If you find a bug, or have any questions or suggestions, please mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_.
 For general queries about bio.tools mail `registry-support <mailto:registry-support@elixir-dk.org>`_.